 Therefore, managing authorities should determine and document the eligibility rules for ESI Fund operations, at the appropriate level (national, regional, local, or by programme), make them available to potential beneficiaries, and indicate all relevant rules in the document setting out the conditions for support.
 As part of these rules, the framework for applying Article 67 CPR should also be set out.

+Fund-specific rules